 The infix max operator returns the greater of two values, so 2 max 3 returns 3.
 Square brackets around an infix operator cause Perl to apply the operator to a list element by element. [max] 1, 5, 3, 7 is the same as 1 max 5 max 3 max 7 and evaluates to 7.
+You might know this as as reduce from other programming languages.

-Likewise, you can write [+] to get the sum of a list of values, [\] for the product, and [<=] to check if a list is ordered by ascending values.
+Likewise, you can write [+] to get the sum of a list of values, [] for the product, and [<=] to check if a list is ordered by ascending values.